de-bund-bsi-tr-esor/ERVerifyTool/README.md

 - `cd ~/working/ERVerifyTool`
 - in case the wrapper should be used: `sh gradlew clean build -Prelease -DskipIntegrationTests --continue` (in order to perform integration tests a special infrastructure is needed, which is not a part of the open source package)
-- or only with gradle `sh gradlew clean build -Prelease -DskipIntegrationTests --continue`
+- or only with gradle `gradle clean build -Prelease -DskipIntegrationTests --continue`

 Build the documentation